-3.4.2 For ships having a descriptive notation Supply vessel in their class notation, the total length of both chain cables for bower anchors shall be taken 165 m greater than the value specified in Table 3.1.3-1, and the diameter of these chain cables shall be taken not less than that given in Table 3.1.3-1 two lines below the Equipment Number for the considered ship (having regard to the provisions of 3.1.3 and 3.1.4).
+3.4.2 For supply vessels, as defined in 1.1.1 of Part I "Classification", the total length of both chain cables for bower anchors shall be taken 165 m greater than the value specified in Table 3.1.3-1, and the diameter of these chain cables shall be taken not less than that given in Table 3.1.3-1 two lines below the Equipment Number for the considered ship (having regard to the provisions of 3.1.3 and 3.1.4).
 For supply vessels having a distinguishing mark for ships fitted with a dynamic positioning system in their class notation, this requirement may be waived.